yujie-ren/LLM-Hallucination-Papers/README.md

 (MBZUAI, Framework for factuality evaluation)
 47. SummaCoz: A Dataset for Improving the Interpretability of Factual Consistency Detection for Summarization [[pdf]](https://aclanthology.org/2024.findings-emnlp.210/)
 (IowaStateU, Interpretability, Factual consistency, Summarization, Dataset)
+48. MoleculeQA: A Dataset to Evaluate Factual Accuracy in Molecular Comprehension [[pdf]](https://aclanthology.org/2024.findings-emnlp.216/)
+()